Best External Monitors for Chromebooks Android Central 2021

 - Best Portable Chromebook External Monitor: ASUS ZenScreen MB16AC

 - Best Built-in Secondary Chromebook External Monitor: SideTrak Portable USB Monitor

 Best Overall Chromebook External Monitor: ViewSonic VX3211 4K UHD

 This 32-inch 4K monitor by ViewSonic features a beautiful design with minimal bezel along the sides and top of the display.
 While there are features aimed primarily at gamers, everyone can enjoy the color reproduction from this UHD display and a 60Hz refresh rate with just a 5ms response time.

-While having a 4K monitor is a must in 2020, the ViewSonic delivers even further as the VX3211 is HDR10 compatible.
+While having a 4K monitor is a must currently, the ViewSonic delivers even further as the VX3211 is HDR10 compatible.
 This will give you the ultimate viewing experience while you're either relaxing with some Netflix or doing some photo/video editing.
 And if you want to switch over to a PC or Mac, this monitor takes advantage of AMD's Free Sync for even smoother refresh rates while gaming.